 Loans almost always require several forms of paperwork, including employment and income information (including tax returns, pay stubs, or bank statements), a credit report, government issued ID and in some cases collateral documentation.
 If you are missing some of this information you are essentially guaranteed to get denied.

 Make sure all of your paperwork is in order before you apply again.
 You may end up not needing some of it, but better to have it handy just in case.

-If your loan application was denied for any of the reasons above, here's a short checklist of action items you can go through to improve your chances of being approval next time.
+If your new loan application was denied for any of the reasons above, here's a short checklist of action items you can go through to improve your chances of being approved next time.